demid5111/openvino-tf-experiment/README.md

                 --output_dir ~/Projects/openvino-tf-experiment/data/object_detection/common/ssd_mobilenet_v2_coco/tf/ `# where to store all the models`
    ```

-## Infer the model on Inference Engine
+## Infer the model on Inference Engine <a name="ie-infer"></a>

-Lines 46-90 correspond to the `ie_main` function that performs inference.
+* Lines 46-90 correspond to the `ie_main` function that performs inference.
-Lines 121-130 run the inference and create the output image.
+* Lines 121-130 run the inference and create the output image.